dd9jn/rfc4880bis/crypto-refresh.md

 Image format types 100 through 110 are reserved for private or experimental use.
 The rest of the version 1 image header is made up of 12 reserved octets, all of which MUST be set to 0.

-{: title="Image Attribute Encoding Format registry"}
+{: title="Image Attribute Encoding Format registry" #image-attr-encoding-format-registry}
 Value | Encoding | Reference
 --:|----|----
 1 | JPEG | JPEG File Interchange Format ({{JFIF}})